-The Company has two Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock, performance share units, and awards of restricted and fully vested stock may be granted for a period of ten years to key employees: the 2006 Incentive Plan and the 2010 Incentive Plan.
+The Company has two Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock, performance share units, and awards of restricted and fully vested stock may be granted for a period of up to ten years to key employees: the 2010 Incentive Plan and the 2015 Incentive Plan.
 The Company, prior to 2013, granted stock option and restricted stock awards annually to key employees, including the named executive officers, pursuant to the Stock Incentive Plans.
-In 2013 and 2014, performance share units were granted rather than restricted stock awards.
+In 2013, 2014 and 2015, performance share units were granted rather than time-based restricted stock awards.
+No further time-based restricted stock awards are contemplated to be granted.

 All stock option awards granted under these plans provide for a purchase price equal to the fair market value of the Capital Stock at the date granted.
 Fair market value is defined as the mean between the high and low sales prices of a share of Capital Stock on the New York Stock Exchange.
 Stock option awards granted under the Stock Incentive Plans are non-qualified and, when vested, are exercisable for fully vested shares of Capital Stock.
-Stock option awards granted in 2012, 2013 and 2014 become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
+Stock option awards granted in 2014, 2015 and 2016 become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
 Vested stock option awards remain exercisable for three months following termination of the holder's employment, if the Compensation Committee so specifically consents, except for termination due to death, incapacity or retirement, in which case vested stock option awards remain exercisable for 15 months following termination.
 Unvested stock option awards are forfeited upon termination of employment for any reason other than death, disability or retirement, in which case unvested option awards are forfeited three months after termination.
 All unvested stock option awards granted prior to 2013 held by employees will accelerate and vest upon a change in control of the Company.
 Those stock option awards granted in 2013 and later only accelerate and vest upon both a change in control of the Company and the employee's employment termination without good cause or for good reason.
+Stock options granted prior to 2015 expire ten years after grant; those granted in 2016 expire five years thereafter.